DDriggs00/mavlinkinterface/Documentation/Active/cameraTilt.md

 # cameraTilt( angle, speed <optional> )
 Tilts the camera by the angle specified.
 Range is +/- 90 degrees.

-## Arguments
+## Parameters
 angle (integer):
-: An integer from -180 to 180 (-90 to 90 in Absolute mode) representing the number of degrees to tilt the camera, with up being positive.
+> An integer from -180 to 180 (-90 to 90 in Absolute mode) representing the number of degrees to tilt the camera, with up being positive.
-: In absolute mode, 0 is directly forward.
+> In absolute mode, 0 is directly forward.

 speed (integer, optional):
-: An integer from 1 to 100 representing the percentage of total velocity to use when rotating the camera.
+> An integer from 1 to 100 representing the percentage of total velocity to use when rotating the camera.
 Useful for panning when taking video.
-: Default is 100.
+> Default is 100.

 ## Return Values
 Returns a string.